Skip to content

 From this page you can also add co-instructors to your course.
 Co-instructors can edit the course, assign scenarios, and view student submissions.

 Congratulations on getting started with Sapient Clinician!
-To continue learning, check out some of the suggested guides below:
+To continue learning, explore some of the articles below: